Neuroimmunology

 • Antecedent infections or vaccination are less frequent in chronic inflammatory demyelinating polyradiculopathy than in Guillain Barré syndrome. |

 Chronic inflammatory demyelinating polyradiculoneuropathy is believed to be a rare disorder, but its prevalence and incidence may vary depending on the diagnostic criteria adopted.
 A meta-analysis found that the pooled prevalence rate of chronic inflammatory demyelinating polyradiculoneuropathy was 2.81 per 100,000, and the pooled incidence rate was 0.33 per 100,000.
 However, the incidence rate was reported to be higher (0.68 per 100,000 person-years) in the Netherlands (09; 10).
 Male predominance is noted.
 Although the disease can occur at any age, the incidence is higher in those aged 50 years or older (10).
 Twenty percent of cases had diabetes, and 9% had concomitant autoimmune diseases.
-Preceding infectious illness or vaccination were reported in 12% and 1.5% of patients with chronic inflammatory demyelinating polyradiculoneuropathy, respectively (22).
-There are anecdotal reports of the disorder occurring after COVID-19 infection or vaccination (45).
-In 2007, a cluster of patients experiencing a polyradiculoneuropathy mimicking chronic inflammatory demyelinating polyradiculoneuropathy was identified at swine abattoirs (40).
+Preceding infectious illness or vaccination was reported in 12% and 1.5% of patients with chronic inflammatory demyelinating polyradiculoneuropathy, respectively (22).
+There are anecdotal reports of the disorder occurring after COVID-19 infection or vaccination (48).
+In 2007, a cluster of patients experiencing a polyradiculoneuropathy mimicking chronic inflammatory demyelinating polyradiculoneuropathy was identified at swine abattoirs (44).
 A few patients also had aseptic meningitis, meningoencephalitis, or myelitis.
 Further investigation revealed that this novel polyradiculoneuropathy is linked to exposure to aerosolized brain tissue and is associated with higher levels of interferon-gamma, supporting the concept of immune-mediated disease following respiratory or mucosal exposure to antigens.
-Chronic inflammatory demyelinating polyradiculoneuropathy can occasionally be triggered by use of immune checkpoint inhibitors, which usually respond to steroids with or without intravenous immunoglobulin (76).
+Chronic inflammatory demyelinating polyradiculoneuropathy can occasionally be triggered by the use of immune checkpoint inhibitors, which usually respond to steroids with or without intravenous immunoglobulin (76).

 There is no known prevention for chronic inflammatory demyelinating polyradiculoneuropathy.

 Chronic inflammatory demyelinating polyradiculoneuropathy is distinguished from acute inflammatory demyelinating polyradiculoneuropathy mainly by its slower time course (over many weeks, months, or years), its response to steroids, and less complete recovery.
-The diagnosis is made after excluding polyradiculoneuropathy due to an infiltrative process such as lymphomas, carcinomatosis or sarcoidosis.
+The diagnosis is made after excluding polyradiculoneuropathy due to an infiltrative process such as lymphomas, carcinomatosis, or sarcoidosis.
 A demyelinating neuropathy may occur as a complication of some medications such as amiodarone, tacrolimus, or TNF-alpha blockers; the neuropathy generally improves after the cessation of treatment.
 The polyradiculopathy associated with HIV infection often has a greater degree of pleocytosis than that of chronic inflammatory demyelinating polyradiculoneuropathy.
 Classical paraneoplastic neuropathies are sensory neuronopathies (ganglionopathies) usually associated with Hu (ANNA1) antibodies and lung cancer.
 On the other hand, patients with CRMP5 (CV2) antibodies may present with paraneoplastic sensorimotor, more frequently asymmetric, polyneuropathies that may be confused with chronic inflammatory demyelinating polyradiculoneuropathy.
-Neurophysiological studies, however, show axonal involvement and do not meet the established EMG criteria for demyelination (23).
+Neurophysiological studies, however, show axonal involvement and do not meet the established EMG criteria for demyelination (25).
 Vasculitic neuropathy has to be considered in patients with marked asymmetry.
 Diabetic polyneuropathy may present with a clinical picture of chronic distal symmetric sensorimotor polyneuropathy, exhibiting features of axonal greater than myelin damage.
-However, diabetic patients may also develop chronic inflammatory demyelinating polyradiculoneuropathy, which responds to immunomodulating treatment (84; 44).
+However, diabetic patients may also develop chronic inflammatory demyelinating polyradiculoneuropathy, which responds to immunomodulating treatment (84; 47).

 Multifocal motor neuropathy (MMN).
 MMN presents with asymmetric limb weakness more frequently involving the upper than lower extremities and is associated with IgM anti-GM1 antibody and persistent conduction block involving motor fibers.
-In general, these patients respond well to treatment with intravenous immunoglobulin G but not to steroids or plasma exchange (04; 94).
+In general, these patients respond well to treatment with intravenous immunoglobulin G but not to steroids or plasma exchange (94).

 Distal acquired demyelinating symmetric (DADS) neuropathy that is associated with IgM antibodies against myelin-associated glycoprotein shows predominantly sensory symptoms and signs, although demyelination of motor nerves can be demonstrated by electrodiagnostic studies.
 This group of patients rarely progresses to severe motor disability, and their response to intravenous immunoglobulin or other immunomodulating therapies is usually poor.
-Those patients with DADS but without anti-MAG antibodies appear more sensitive to immunomodulating drugs (46; 55).
+Those patients with DADS but without anti-MAG antibodies appear more sensitive to immunomodulating drugs (49; 58).

-Chronic ataxic neuropathy with ophthalmoplegia, IgM paraprotein, cold agglutinins and disialosyl antibodies (CANOMAD) manifests clinically like a chronic form of Miller Fisher syndrome.
+Chronic ataxic neuropathy with ophthalmoplegia, IgM paraprotein, cold agglutinins and disialosyl antibodies (CANOMAD) manifests clinically like a chronic form of Miller-Fisher syndrome.

 Chronic immune sensory polyradiculopathy is characterized by symmetric sensory ataxia with marked vibration and position sense deficits due to an inflammatory process affecting the dorsal roots.
-Nerve conduction studies are usually normal, but somatosensory evoked potentials may be absent or enhancing nerve roots may be seen on MRI.
+Nerve conduction studies are usually normal, but somatosensory evoked potentials may be absent, or enhancing nerve roots may be seen on MRI.
 If ventral roots are also involved, it is called chronic immune sensorimotor polyradiculopathy.

 Polyneuropathy associated with IgG gammopathies are heterogenous, which include neuropathy associated with osteolytic or osteosclerotic myeloma and neuropathy associated with an IgG monoclonal gammopathy of unclear significance (MGUS).
-In addition, a subgroup of 10% to 20% of patients with typical chronic inflammatory demyelinating polyradiculoneuropathy may have IgG or IgA monoclonal gammopathy of undetermined significance, but their clinical features and response to therapy are similar to those of patients without paraprotein (34).
+In addition, a subgroup of 10% to 20% of patients with typical chronic inflammatory demyelinating polyradiculoneuropathy may have IgG or IgA monoclonal gammopathy of undetermined significance, but their clinical features and response to therapy are similar to those of patients without paraprotein (38).

 Polyneuropathy associated with POEMS should also be considered because this syndrome responds to other treatments, such as lenalidomide, bortezomib, or melphalan.
 As proposed by Suichi and colleagues, the core features of this syndrome consist of polyneuropathy, monoclonal gammopathy, and elevation of vascular endothelial growth factor whereas minor criteria include extravascular volume overload, skin changes, organomegaly, and sclerotic bone lesions (87).